-📚 First-year classes
+First-year classes

 Every law student in the country will end up taking basically the same classes their first year.
 They're all pre-selected for you, so you don't have to do any work at all to get enrolled.
-The cool thing about BC is, unlike most schools, we give you the choice of an experiential learning elective during your spring semester so you can explore a legal topic of interest.
+These courses were decided by the "powers that be" as the ones that build a solid foundation for future study and understanding of the law.
+The cool thing about BC?
+Unlike most schools, we give you the choice of an elective during your spring semester so you can explore a legal topic of interest.
 You'll all end up spread out for your elective, but here are the classes you can count on taking as a 1L:

-Civil Procedure ("Civ Pro")
+Civil Procedure (aka, "Civ Pro")

 The longest-serving member of Congress, Representative John Dingell, explained the importance of the rules of law with the following quote: "I'll let you write the substance.
 You let me write the procedure, and I'll screw you every time."
 In this class, you'll learn all the rules that govern bringing a case in civil court from filing the complaint to motioning for a new trial.
 This class introduces the concepts of jurisdiction, discovery, and who you can sue and when.
-This is a class that will always be useful no matter what kind of law you practice.
+Students cite this as the one class that will always be useful, no matter what kind of law you practice.

-Constitutional Law ("Con Law")
+Constitutional Law (aka, "Con Law")